What are Teams?

 Creating a Teams Administrator

 The first step to creating teams is to make sure that the people you want to have this ability are provisioned correctly.
 As the HR Administrator, go to the Admin tab.
 On the left-hand menu, click on Admin Permissions (click on any of the images to enlarge them).
 You can either create a new permission group, or select an existing permission group you want to grant the ability to create teams to.
 For demonstration purposes, we'll be creating a new permission group.
-For more information on Admin Permissions in general, please refer to this article.

 Scroll towards the bottom until you see the section Teams Visibility.